gbzhou1/CRM/readme.txt

-Git is a version control system.
+iiGit is a version control system.
-Git is free software.11111222222dev
+Git is free software.11111222222devmsdyrt